pelithne/minecraft-on-azure/README.md

 $ sudo wget -O /opt/minecraft/server/minecraft_server.jar https://s3.amazonaws.com/Minecraft.Download/versions/1.12.2/minecraft_server.1.12.2.jar
 ````

-Then we change the ownership of the newly created folder, to our newly create minecraft user, and make sure that EULA is set to true (this is needed for the server to start.
+Then change the ownership of the newly created folder, to our newly create minecraft user, and make sure that EULA is set to true (this is needed for the server to start.
 Its kind of like the "do you approve the terms and conditions"-checkbox which everyone clicks without reading the terms and conditions...)

 ````
 $ sudo chown -R minecraft /opt/minecraft/server/